itcraftme/itcraftme/docs/it/k8s_knowledge.md

   - Developed by google
   - Helped you to manage containerized applications in different development environment (local,server,cloud or hybrid environment)
   - New trend of future development increased usage of container and it is really difficult to manage containers especially there are a lot of containers to be managed, so k8s comes up to solve this problem.
-  - K8s provide </br>
+  - K8s provides
-    1.High availability or no downtime</br>
+      High availability or no downtime.
-    2.Scalability and high performance</br>
+      Scalability and high performance.
-    3.Disaster recovery or backup and restore</br>
+      Disaster recovery or backup and restore.
 # K8s basic components
   - Node  (*Worker node or master node.*)
   - Pod (*Small unit of k8s, abstraction over container, usually one application per Pod, each pod get its own internal ip address.*)